 Requiring travel insurance for medical emergencies had been a growing trend prior to the pandemic, as many countries around the world were already implementing these regulations for foreign travelers to gain entry into the country.
 This had become a more common requirement due to an increase in unsettled medical bills from foreign travelers.

-Travel insurance comparison site gives a detailed breakdown of the list of countries that require travel insurance for Covid-19 and which countries require travel insurance for other reasons, and explains in-depth which standards you must meet if you are planning a trip to any of the countries below.
+Travel insurance comparison site, Squaremouth, gives a detailed breakdown of the list of countries that require travel insurance for Covid-19 and which countries require travel insurance for other reasons, and explains in-depth which standards you must meet if you are planning a trip to any of the countries below.